PLtier/hangman/README.md

 # hangman

-This is hangman project in beta phase
+This is basic hangman game, created in pure es6